 Pharmacists work in clean and well-lit areas, and may be required to be on their feet for most of their workday.
 At times, they must wear protective equipment if they are working with dangerous or sterile products.
 Most pharmacists work a 40-hour week, but 12% worked more than 50 hours a week in 2008, and 19% worked part-time.

-Becoming a Pharmacists Education, Training and Licensing
+How to Becoming a Pharmacists: Education and Licensing

 A Doctor of Pharmacy (PharmD) degree from an accredited college or school of pharmacy must be earned by pharmacists trained in the United States.
 This degree has replaced the Bachelor of Pharmacy degree.
 Candidates for a PharmD must first complete at least two years of professional courses in humanities, social sciences and mathematics as well as natural sciences, such as physics, biology and chemistry.
 Although it is not a requirement, most students must have finished three or more years at an accredited college or university before entering a PharmD degree program.